alsy4/alomalab/README.md

 - Syncthing service provisioning on the NAS and Jellyfin containers; devices and shared folders are paired and configured after provisioning.
 - A Caddy reverse-proxy configuration for `jellyfin.alomalab.internal`.
-- A repository-local Codex documentation agent that GitHub Actions runs for qualifying changes pushed to `main`.

 Terraform uses the `bpg/proxmox` provider to manage Proxmox LXC containers.
 Ansible configures Debian-based hosts and services.